madebits/madebits.github.io/r/linux-csman.md

 * The size to use can be only in units of M or G (for MiB, GiB, as powers of 1024).

+* Secret file is optional.
+If not specified, slot 1 of container is used to store secret file.
+If `-slots 0` then secret file is required.
+If specified and `-slots` > 0 then secret is written in secret file and secret file content is embedded also in slot 1 of container.
   * If secret file exists, you will be asked to reuse it or overwrite it (create it new).
 If secret file is `--` then per convention no secret file is used and encryption key is directly generated after hashing from password.
 This is ok for quick things up and now, but it is not possible to change the container password.
 With secret files, password change or using more than one password are possible.

 * The `-cf ... ---` can be used to pass EXT4 options for file system creation, such as, the number of *inodes* to use `-N 1000` (or `-T small`), or the EXT4 volume label `-L VOL1`.
 See `man mkfs.ext4`.